Department of Technology

 ITP 350 Teambuilding and Facilitation

 An exploration to the diversity of topics related to team building, group dynamics, and an introduction to the practices and goals of successful facilitation of face-to-face groups and virtual meetings.
-Teambuilding topics include member and group participant types and functions; stages to teambuilding; creating and building teams; dysfunctions and conflicts within teams and groups, and teams in the roles of content controllers.
+Teambuilding topics include member and group participant types and functions; stages to teambuilding; creating and building teams; dysfunctions and conflicts within teams and groups; and teams in the roles of content controllers.
 Facilitation topics include developing techniques and skills in the role of a meeting facilitator and process leader, identifying and defining individual participant behaviors and how those interrelationships affect team dynamics, developing and designing facilitation agendas, preparing and performing facilitations, facilitating conflict, creating participation, and meeting management and ethical responsibilities.
+Offered fall and spring semesters.
 Cr.
 3

 ITP 381 Human Resource Development

 Students are introduced to the various functions of human resources in industrial settings.
 Topics covered include human resource planning, job analysis, employee selection, performance management, compensation, benefits management, safety, training, and employee relations.
-Offered fall semester only.
+Offered fall semester only and online on a two-year spring rotation.
 Cr.
 3.

 ITP 410 Technical Operations and Strategies